jontitalukdar/jontitalukdar.github.io_x/research.md

 *Course Project- Integrated Circuits & Appl.*
 * Designed an obstacle detector mechanism using digital ultrasonic sensor and 555 Timer operating as an astable multivibrator.
 * 555 timer used as a trigger circuit to drive the HC-SR04 ultrasonic sensor.
 Combinational logic used to light LED if object detected in close proximity, with range adjustment circuit.

+### 4. Design and Simulation of Autonomous Indoor Navigating UAV
+*Minor Research Project, Nirma University UAV Team; under Dr. Dilip Kothari*
+* Proposed an autonomous UAV system which performs simultaneous localization and mapping (SLAM).
+* Simulations of the model and SLAM algorithm performed in ‘gazebo’ and ROS Indigo.
+* Proof of concept implemented and successfully tested using a terrestrial ground robot with on board 3600 RPLidar.

+### 5. Design of 8 bit Dual Port SRAM in Verilog HDL
+*Course Project- Digital System Design.*
+* Designed and synthesized the RTL level model for an 8 bit dual port SRAM in Verilog HDL.
+* Deployed and tested the SRAM on reconfigurable architectures like the Altera Cyclone II FPGA.

+### 6. Implementation of Audio Steganography on FPGA
+*Term Project (Sem-7); Ongoing*
+* Designed and Deployed Simulink based model for LSB method of audio steganography through Xilinx System Generator, hiding text messages in audio bit stream
+* Prepared ADC and DAC sampling systems using Verilog HDL for audio conversion and sampling.

+### 7. CMOS Layout design in Mirowind
+*Course Project- Digital Integrated Circuits*
+* Designed and optimized gate level models and transistor level schematic of Boolean functions in Microwind.
+* Drew CMOS layout of the circuit using stick models, performed DRC and  simulated various combination of inputs to measure rise time, fall time and threshold voltage levels.

 ***